connor-r78/agix/README.md

 ## Why Zig?

-Zig might seem like a strange choice for a project of this scale as it is still yet to reach Major Version 1; alas, Zig has certain advantageo over other systems programming languages in this use case.
+Zig might seem like a strange choice for a project of this scale as it is still yet to reach Major Version 1; alas, Zig has certain advantages over other systems programming languages in this use case.

 In addition to having the most robust unit testing system in any language that I have seen:

 it is safer than C;
 it has a better community than C++;
 it has a community, unlike Ada and D;
-it hao better C FFI performance than Go;
+it has better C FFI performance than Go;
 it has compile-time execution unlike Pascal;
 and it has shorter compile times than Rust.